LukasForst/camerge/README.md

             # take this event stream and do not anonymize event summary
             ("https://p30-caldav.icloud.com/published/2/xxx", False),
         ],
-        # take event availability from these email addresses
+        # take event availability from these email addresses, these should be your own email addresses
+        # associated with the claendar account
         known_emails=[
             'me@example.com', 'otherme@example.com'
         ],